Prohibiting cruel rodeos (Los Angeles, CA)

 Status

-Los Angeles Councilmember Bob Blumenfield introduced an ordinance amending Section 53.00 of the Los Angeles Municipal Code to prohibit the use of harmful practices, techniques, and devices at rodeos or rodeo-related events (Council File: 20-1575).
-The ordinance will:
+Los Angeles Councilmember Bob Blumenfield introduced an ordinance amending Section 53.00 of the Los Angeles Municipal Code to prohibit six cruel rodeo events.
+(Council File: 20-1575).

 There are few laws protecting animals forced to perform in rodeos.
 The federal Animal Welfare Act exempts rodeos from the protections it provides to animals.
 Some states exempt rodeos from their anti-cruelty statutes, while other states defer to clearly inadequate Professional Rodeo Cowboys Association regulations to judge whether animal cruelty has occurred in rodeos.